U.S. Expats Living in Australia

 While the registered company remains a very common and well-understood entity for carrying on a business in Australia, the trust entity has become an increasingly popular business vehicle because of its combination of business advantages (e.g., asset protection and limitation of liability) and tax benefits (e.g., capital gains on sale of assets may be eligible for 50 percent discount).
 The two main types of trusts that are utilized in Australia are unit trusts (where beneficiaries have a fixed entitlement to income and capital based on the proportion of units they hold in the trust) and discretionary trusts (where the trustee has discretion to distribute income and capital to one or more beneficiaries of the trust as the trustee sees fit).

 For all the advantages that the trust entity offers under Australian law, the U.S. expat should be aware that utilization of this type of entity may not necessarily be sound planning from a U.S. tax perspective.
 For instance, an entity that is characterized as a trust for Australian tax purposes can be classified as a business entity for U.S. tax purposes that is akin to a corporation if the trust operates a business.
-Such characterization under U.S. tax law may trigger the U.S. anti-deferral regimes, such as the “controlled foreign corporation” regime, the new “global intangible low-taxed income” regime, or the “passive foreign investment company” regime, both of which are generally designed to prevent taxpayers from deferring U.S. tax by shifting income to foreign entities.
+Such characterization under U.S. tax law may trigger the U.S. anti-deferral regimes, such as the “controlled foreign corporation” regime, the new “global intangible low-taxed income” regime, or the “passive foreign investment company” regime, all of which are generally designed to prevent taxpayers from deferring U.S. tax by shifting income to foreign entities.
 Careful planning is often needed to ensure that these regimes do not subject your income to highly punitive U.S. federal tax rates.